 3.7.
 Information for services in a host view

 Here a table of hosts has been generated in which for each host the Perf-O-Meter service column for four different services is displayed.
-One sees that for three of the five servers the NTP Time service does not exist and that the column is consequently empty.
+One sees that for one of the three hosts the CPU load and the Memory services do not exist and that the column is consequently empty.

 This view’s configuration was achieved by adding columns of the Joined column type.
 Here the column for services in which Perf-O-Meter has been selected appears under Column.
 The Title entry defines the column's heading.
 The service’s exact name is entered (upper and lower case sensitive!) in the Of Service field:

 Naturally such a display is only useful if the view shows a list of similar hosts which also all utilise the selected services.
 That is also the reason why Checkmk does not provide views of this type – which columns are meaningful here depends entirely on the type of host selected.
 For Linux servers the information of interest is certainly completely different to that for USVs, for example.

 The sorting of a view is configured in the the fourth block.
 It’s only a matter of the predefined sorting method.
 Users can – as described above – determine the sorting order themselves with a click on the column heading.
 In the view’s configuration however you have more possibilities – you can define a multi-step sorting order, e.g. first by service-status, and for the same status by service name.
 The order so determined is retained as a subordinate sorting when the user resorts in a specific column.

 Through grouping you divide a table into several segments – in which each segment’s data is related in some way.
 The best example of this is the Service problems view, which is simply reached via the Tactical overview.
 As you can see, this table is grouped with Service status (first all CRIT, then UNKNOWN, then WARN):